Nested Mixture of Experts: Cooperative and Competitive Learning of Hybrid Dynamical System: Experimental Results

 \section{Experimental Results}

 In this study, we use four different continuous control domains (Reacher, CartWithElasticWall, Hopper, and HalfCheetah) and address the following questions: How do we construct an NMOE for each domain based on prior knowledge?
 Does our NMOE framework outperform related baseline approaches in dynamic model learning?
 Does the top layer's gating network (purple box) successfully assign input data to a corresponding contact mode after convergence?
 Does the bottom layer's gating network (green box) properly combine white-box and black-box models based on the accuracy of the prior knowledge?
 In an MBRL setup, can we train NMOE online and provide reliable trajectory predictions to the model-based controller?
+Parameters used in dynamics model representations, model learning, and model-based controller for each domain can be found in Appendix~\ref{sec:app_a}